pnp/blog/content/post/teams-an-adoption-idea-transfer-your-group-chat-emails-to-teams.md

 Get that internal conversation moved from traditional Email into modern Teams.
-Not all conversation is better suited to Teams, I accept, but it\'s often far more productive to have the order of conversation in front of you, expecially if you have had a couple days off.
+Not all conversation is better suited to Teams, I accept, but it's often far more productive to have the order of conversation in front of you, expecially if you have had a couple days off.
 If a colleague has taken the initiative to shift a conversation into Teams, it will save the group a lot of effort having to sift through that email